getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 `StringLit` opens with just `symb.DoubleQuote`.

-## 8. StringEscapedChar — Two Combinator Bindings
+## 8. StringEscapedChar — Two Bindings

 Two combinator bindings, both emitting the same `StringEscapedChar` token type, differing only in which